 Then you can increase the amount you pin as you get a variety of links to share.
 If you have 10+ posts, that should be enough to increase to 2-3 times a day!

-This is one of the harder Pinterest questions to answer because it varies from account to account and even day to day.
+This is one of the harder Pinterest questions to answer because there isn’t really a way to tell!
+The best answer I can give is to think about your audience.

 You spent so much time creating the content on your blog, make sure you are circulating old content around, as well as all the new content you create!